egovernment/eregistrations/documentation/sections.md

 _prototype_

 **sections** Used to setup child sections.
-Note that in order to use it, you need to set every child section separately i.e: `User.prototype.formSections.generalInfoFormSection.sections.getOwnDescriptor('personalInformatioSection').type = db.PersonalInformationSection;`
+Note that in order to use it, you need to set every child section separately i.e: `User.prototype.formSections.generalInfoFormSection.sections.define('personalInformatioSection', type: db.PersonalInformationSection })`

 ####FormEntitiesTable####